-While outcomes can definitely be improved through such an approach, collective impact initiatives often face many challenges.
+- While outcomes can be improved through such an approach, collective impact initiatives often face many challenges.
 This include:

 Aligning a collective impact theory of change

 Nonprofits participating in collective impact programs often need a better understanding of program objectives, beneficiaries served, and intended outcome(s).
 Hence, it is usually best to start with programs with collective impact areas—for example, education in a specific community or region.

 Nonprofits must establish similar program metrics even after aligning organizations participating in the same programs.
-For example, a collective program in education can be focused on pre-school, after-school, college readiness, children with special needs, etc. The general best practice is to create sub-programs and assign standard-based metrics.
+For example, a cooperative education program can focus on preschool, after-school, college readiness, children with special needs, etc. The general best practice is to create sub-programs and assign standard-based metrics.
 Standard metrics provide a better measurement context with commonly known data collection processes.

 This approach simplifies the data collection process, reducing operational burdens.
 While nonprofits may be willing to participate in the results collection process, the biggest challenge is incentivizing each to provide results that uniquely identify key indicators close to their mission and vision.
 Providing an extensive survey familiar to each sub-program participant is counterproductive.